c-bertran/42-exam-shell/README.md

 ### Important
 This repository has been completely reset for legal reasons:
 - All commits have been cleaned up and rewritten.
-- There is no trace of old exam records left in the history.
+- There is no trace of old challenge records left in the history.

 ### What has changed
 - History rewritten to zero
-  - Each commit has been purged of all references to old exams.
+  - Each commit has been purged of all references to old challenges.
   - The history now contains only authorised code.
 - Branches and tags
   - Only the main branch remains
   - All other branches have been deleted.

-### And now?
+### What's next?
-The heart of the project was not the exams but the software itself.
+The heart of the project was not the challenges but the software itself.
 You have to see it as a real return to the source, and a chance to do something great.

 ### How do you create challenges?